Bbetaverse22/dev-builder/README.md

-# DevBuilder · AI-Powered Developer Career Copilot
+# DevBuilder · Agentic AI for Developer Growth

 > 🎯 An agentic AI platform that analyzes your GitHub, identifies skill gaps, and creates personalized learning paths—automatically.